pprevos/r4h2o/manuscript/r4h2o_02_principles.md

 Data science is a systematic and strategic approach to using data, mathematics and computers to solve practical problems.
 A data scientist is not a scientist as such who understands the world in generalised terms.
 The challenges facing data scientists are practical rather than scientific.
 A data scientist in an organisation is less interested in a generalised solution to a problem but focuses on improving how the organisation achieves its goals.
 In this sense, a data scientist is not strictly speaking a scientist.

 ## The Elements of Data Science
-The best way to unpack the art and craft of data science is Drew Conway's often-cited Venn diagram cite ([Figure](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram 2.3)).
+The best way to unpack the art and craft of data science is Drew Conway's often-cited Venn diagram cite ([Figure 2.3](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram)).
 Conway defines three competencies that a data scientist or a data science team as a collective need to possess.
 The diagram positions data science as an interdisciplinary activity with three dimensions: domain knowledge, mathematics and computer science.
 A data scientist understands the subject matter under consideration in mathematical terms and writes computer code to solve problems.

 {width: 80%, align=center}
 ![Figure 2.3: Conway's data science Venn Diagram.](resources/02_principles/conway.png)